Quaternionic Reweighted Amplitude Flow for Phase Retrieval in Image Reconstruction: Introduction

-In this work, we consider the quaternion phase retrieval problem and systemically investigate the quaternion non-convex phase retrieval algorithms based on the quaternionic version of the amplitude-based model \eqref{m2}.
+In this work, we consider the quaternion phase retrieval problem and systemically investigate the quaternion non-convex phase retrieval algorithms based on the quaternionic amplitude-based model.
 Note that one key advantage of quaternionic methods is their ability to recover signals with substantially fewer measurements compared to real-valued methods based on monochromatic or concatenation models.
 Our algorithms are not exception.
-Our contributions are two fold.
+One of the primary difficulties in quaternionic phase retrieval stems from the non-commutative nature of quaternion multiplication, which complicates both algorithm design and theoretical analysis.
+Our proposed algorithms are designed to directly confront these issues.
+In particular, we leverage the quaternionic algebraic structure—rather than analyze it via real or complex reformulations—to develop efficient and theoretically motivated methods, thereby preserving inter-channel correlations.
+Our contributions are two fold:

 (i) We introduce the Reweighted Amplitude Flow algorithm for quaternion-valued signals (QRAF), which extends the Real/Complex Amplitude Flow (RAF) algorithm originally proposed in \cite{wang_solving_2018}.
-Due to non-commutative nature of quaternion multiplication, the order of operations is crucial in our algorithm.
-Numerical results, presented in Section \ref{p7} show that QRAF algorithm consistently outperforms existing methods, such as QWF, QTWF and QTAF originally proposed in \cite{chen_phase_2023}.
-Notably, the Quaternionic Reshaped Wirtinger Flow (QRWF) and Quaternionic Truncated Amplitude Flow (QTAF) can be seen as special cases of QRAF.
+The non-commutativity of quaternion multiplication plays a central role in the algorithm's design, necessitating careful ordering of operations to preserve correctness and convergence.
+Numerical experiments presented in Section \ref{p7} show that QRAF algorithm consistently outperforms existing methods, such as QWF, QTWF and QTAF \cite{chen_phase_2023}.
+Notably, both the Quaternionic Reshaped Wirtinger Flow (QRWF) and Quaternionic Truncated Amplitude Flow (QTAF) can be seen as special cases of QRAF.
 Furthermore, three variants of QRAF based on the gradient decent are introduced, which significantly enhance its performance.
-A detailed discussion for the convergence of QRAF is given, concluded with an open question which will be solved without significant efforts once it is solved in the complex setting.
+A detailed discussion for the convergence of QRAF is given, concluding with an open question which will be solved the corresponding complex-valued case is fully understood.

-(ii) We also introduce the Quaternionic Perturbed Amplitude Flow (QPAF).
-The QPAF algprithm needn't any truncation or re-weighted procedure, yet it achieves comparable numerical performance.
-Importantly, unlike the algorithms based on amplitude-based model \eqref{m2}, the theoretical analysis of QRAF is straightforward to extend to the present quaternion setting.
-Note that the QPAF has comparable recovery performance and computational efficiency with the QRAF.
+(ii) We also propose the Quaternionic Perturbed Amplitude Flow (QPAF).
+The QPAF algorithm needn't any truncation or re-weighted procedure, yet it achieves comparable numerical performance. {Importantly, unlike the algorithms based on amplitude-based model}, the theoretical analysis of PAF is straightforward to extend to the present quaternionic setting. making it a promising alternative in practice.